 Once applications have been submitted through CARS, CSRA staff reviews the applications for compliance with RFA directions.
 If an applicant does not comply with the directions, CSRA notifies the program officer and the program officer makes the final decision whether to administratively withdraw the application.
-Recruitment grant applications are assigned to the Scientific Review Council members for peer review.
+Recruitment grant applications and the Dissemination of CPRIT-funded Cancer Control Intervention grant applications are assigned to their respective review council members for review.
 All other academic research, product development research, and prevention applications are assigned by the peer review panel chair to their respective peer review panels.
 Prior to distribution of the applications, reviewers are given summary information about the applicant, including the Project Director and collaborators.
 Reviewers must sign a conflict of interest agreement and confirm that they do not have a conflict of interest with the application before they are provided with the full application.